FlowFuse/website/src/blog/2024/12/why-flowfuse-is-complete-toolkit-for-uns.md

 ## **Core Components of UNS and How FlowFuse Fits In**

-To truly understand why FlowFuse is the ultimate toolkit for UNS, we need to explore its core components and see how FlowFuse enhances each one to help create a successful Unified Namespace in industrial IoT environments.
+To truly understand why FlowFuse is the ultimate toolkit for building and managing UNS, we need to explore its core components and see how FlowFuse enhances each one to help create a successful Unified Namespace in industrial IoT environments.

 ![Core Components of UNS](./images/component-of-uns.png){data-zoomable}
 _Core Components of UNS: Key Elements to Consider When Building Your UNS_